What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 Despite these problems, Cullen still has active medical licenses in North Carolina and Florida.
 It appears she is now using those medical licenses to prescribe ivermectin on behalf of America's Frontline Doctors.

-"Where's the accountability in all of that?," says Ashley Bartholomew, a nurse who's with the organization No License For Disinformation, a group of medical professionals who are trying to force medical boards to take action in cases like these.
+"Where's the accountability in all of that?" says Ashley Bartholomew, a nurse with No License For Disinformation, a group of medical professionals who are trying to force medical boards to take action in cases like these.

 "Is the nurse aware he's also taking these prescribed medications from this doctor in Florida while he's a hospitalized patient?
 And is his team of doctors aware?
 And is the pharmacy aware?" she asks.